Back to Guides

 Hybrid Systems

-These systems typically use radar for ball tracking and cameras for club data.
-They can work in smaller spaces than pure photometric systems while still providing swing metrics.
+These systems typically use radar to assist with ball tracking and cameras for club and impact data.
+They can work in shorter spaces than pure radar systems while offering more complete data than radar alone.

 Accuracy Tiers

-Entry-level: Good for practice.
-Reliable ball flight data, limited or no club metrics.
-Typical accuracy ±2–3% on distance.
+Good for casual play and entertainment.
+Reliable basic ball data, limited or no club metrics.
+Typical accuracy is ±2–3% on distance.

-Mid-tier: Tournament-ready accuracy.
+Suitable for serious practice and improvement.
 Ball and club data on most systems.
-Typical accuracy ±1–2% on distance.
+Typical accuracy is ±1–2% on distance.

-Professional: Tour-level precision with full club data.
-Used by professionals for fitting and instruction.
-Accuracy within ±1% across all metrics.
+Tour-level precision with comprehensive club and impact data.
+Used for fitting, coaching, and elite training.
+Accuracy is typically within ±1% across all metrics.

 Decision Checklist